 With its billing-centric format, projects are set up per client, and you can decide whether the project is billable based on hourly rates or a flat fee (or not at all).
 Since a timer is built into the interface, you can track the time spent on each task and project, and Paymo will automatically create the invoice based on that information.

-Each project houses its associated tasks and subtasks, with three options for how to view work: as a list, in a Kanban board, or on a calendar.
+Each project houses its associated tasks and subtasks, with five options for how to view work: list, table, Kanban board, Gantt chart, or calendar.
 You can also use Paymo's filter to sort all of your tasks for every client and project by status, due dates, priorities, and more.
 Within each project, you can view timesheets, communicate with teammates, and save all related files for the project.

 If the majority of your projects are services for clients that require billing and invoicing, Paymo stands out as an affordable but robust enough option to handle task lists for multiple team members.

-You can also use Paymo's Zapier integrations to connect your freelance projects with other workflows, like your accounting or calendar apps.
+You can also use Paymo's Zapier integrations to connect it with other tools, like your accounting or calendar apps.

-Paymo Price: The free plan includes one user, unlimited projects, 1GB of storage, and up to three invoices; upgrade for $8.95/user/month for the Small Office plan that includes unlimited invoices, 50GB of storage, and project templates.
+Paymo Price: The free plan includes 10 users, unlimited projects and clients, 100 tasks, and up to three invoices; upgrade for $9.95/user/month for the Small Office plan that includes unlimited invoices, tasks, project templates, and users, plus 50GB of storage.

 Best project management software for managing projects via email